If you purchased a NCMHCE package you get access on your Profile page.

 For scenarios with two diagnoses, it is suggested that you select the answer with the most prevalent diagnosis first followed by the secondary diagnosis.
 A few scenarios will instruct you to find three diagnoses before going to the next question.
 On those scenarios with three correct answers, you may select in any order.
 A recommended treatment question usually follows the diagnosis question.
 When multiple diagnoses are identified, the treatment question should be answered with treatments for all identified unless a specified diagnosis is requested.

 At the bottom of the scenario you will find a pagination bar displaying a page for each question.
-You must complete the current question before before the next becomes available (question number turns blue).
+You must select at least one option before the next page becomes available (question number tuns blue).

 Once you have completed all questions you can select 'Show Score' to see your results.